Pooya-Y/ecommerce/README.md

 # 📦 E-commerce Backend API

 This repository provides a backend API for an e-commerce platform, built using Node.js and Express.
-The API facilitates essential e-commerce operations such as product management, user authentication, and order processing.
+The API facilitates essential e-commerce operations such as product management.

 ## ⚙️ Project Structure